 View All News

-Superintendent Dr. Jack Parker has scheduled four “Traveling Talks” throughout the Mt.
-Vernon community in 2022.
+Superintendent Dr. Jack Parker has scheduled three “Traveling Talks” throughout the Mt.
+Vernon community in 2024.
 These “Traveling Talks” are an opportunity for community members to communicate directly with Dr. Parker and share their hopes, questions, and/or concerns about Mt.
 Vernon schools.
 This casual dialogue is designed to connect the community with school leadership.